rebecca1230/IntrotoIM/midtermProject/journal.md

 ## 2/26(Friday)
 **Gaol for the day:** At this point, we have two paddles that the players can control.
 However, we still need:
 1. Allow the paddles to move at the same time.
-2. The puck bouce off as soon as a paddle touches it.
+2. The puck bounce off as soon as a paddle touches it.
 3. Score and count the scores.

 ***For Goal 2*** I tried out the following codes: